wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-5-13-changelog.md

 - Added NPCa - NPC Prevention of Chem addiction - ESPless.
 - Added Tranquility Lane Pipboy Glove and Custom Race Fix.
 - Added Menu Search.
-- Added No Exit to Main Menu.
+- Added No Exit to Main Menu, then subsequently removed it due to redundancy with a MAPMO feature doing the same.
 - Added ySI - Assorted Fixes and Exit Categories with Tab.
 - Added Clean AP and Health Bars.
 - Added Quick Select - Custom INI.